jgcodes2020/mupen64-rr-lua/README.md

 # Quickstart

-Since Mupen64 requires plugins to run, the easiest way to get started is by downloading the Mupen64 Repack from the [Mupen64 Homepage](https://mupen64.com).
+The easiest way to get started using Mupen64 is by visiting the [Mupen64 Homepage](https://mupen64.com) and downloading the repack there.

 If any issues arise or you need help, join the [Mupen64 Community Discord](https://discord.gg/eZXbmguKEq).

+Visit the [Mupen64 Wiki](https://github.com/mkdasher/mupen64-rr-lua-/wiki/Contributing) for documentation!

 Cutting-edge features with potential instability are available for download as a zipped binary under the latest commit's artifact.

-Visit the [Mupen64 Wiki](https://github.com/mkdasher/mupen64-rr-lua-/wiki/Contributing) for documentation!